knopperchopper/normy/README.md

 # Normy
 Normy is a URL normalization middleware for Express.
-The package will allow you to configure normalization rules and then universally redirect any request that doesn't follow the rules.
+The package will allow you to configure normalization rules and then universally redirect any GET request that doesn't follow the rules.

 [![Build Status](https://travis-ci.org/knopperchopper/normy.svg?branch=master)](https://travis-ci.org/knopperchopper/normy)